Garbaz/rpnfl/ideas.md

 ## Marking symmetric functions

 There are many function which are symmetric, like `\Float , Float -> Float : add {}` or `\a , a -> Bool : eq {}`.
 However, unaware of the symmetry, these will be considered ambiguous if defined with unordered arguments.
-Therefore, we would either defined them as ordered or with differently named arguments.
+Therefore, we would either define them as ordered or with differently named arguments.
 However, both of these options are somewhat antithetical to them being symmetric.
 Therefore, it might be of interest to introduce either an option to mark a function as symmetric, which in essence simply causes the compiler to choose one arbitrary order to the arguments in application, or introduce actually an option to proof the symmetry of the function on a meta level to ensure that we are not erroneously deeming functions as symmetric when in fact they are not.

 ## Ordered arguments